openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 To have a specific example in this tutorial, all commands will be run on the :ref:`MobileNet-V3-large-1x <classification_models>`  model.
 It's a light model, that achieves competitive accuracy while keeping the inference fast.

-2. Next, we need to create train/validation sets.
+2. Next, you need to create train/validation sets.
 OpenVINO™ Training Extensions supports auto-split functionality for the multi-class classification.
-For other classification types we need to prepare splits in advance.
+For other classification types you need to prepare splits in advance.

 .. note::

   Currently, OpenVINO™ Training Extensions supports auto-split only for multi-class classification.
-For the multi-label and hierarchical tasks we need to prepare data splits in advance.
+For the multi-label and hierarchical tasks you need to prepare data splits in advance.

 Let's prepare an OpenVINO™ Training Extensions classification workspace running the following command: